felipeluz97/Sarcoma_classification/README.md

-Shared codes and scripts used in "Sarcoma classification using DNA methylation profile in a clinical everyday life: a single pediatric institution experience"
-Silva, FLT et.al (2024)
+Shared codes and scripts used in "DNA methylation profile for accurate classification of pediatric sarcomas" Silva, FLT et.al (2024)

 Note: Tumor infiltrating leucokytes deconvolution and tSNE anlaysis depend on Beta-value matrix generated using Minfi R package (R version 4.3.2)